You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 What Is a Quart and a Pint

 Let's get the basics out of the way.
+Now, a quart is a unit of volume equal to 32 fluid ounces in the US customary system.
+A pint is half that — 16 fluid ounces.
 So a quart is twice* the size of a pint.
-A pint is half that — 16 fluid ounces.
-That's why a quart is a unit of volume equal to 32 fluid ounces in the US customary system.
 Full stop.

 The US vs. UK Difference

 This is the part that trips people up.
-The US pint is 16 fluid ounces.
-Still, the Imperial (UK) pint is 20 fluid ounces.
-That's a 25% difference.
-A UK quart is 40 Imperial fluid ounces.
+In real terms, the US pint is 16 fluid ounces.
+Because of that, a UK quart is 40 Imperial fluid ounces.
+The Imperial (UK) pint is 20 fluid ounces.
+Consider this: that's a 25% difference.
 So if you're following a British recipe and measuring with US cups, you're already off before you start.

 Most of this article assumes US customary units.
 But if you're cooking from a UK source — The Great British Bake Off* cookbook, say — keep that gap in mind.